TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Updating and Closing Your Account

+Upon request Drugs.com will provide you with information about whether we hold any of your personal information.
 If Your personally identifiable information changes, or if You no longer desire Our service, You may update, delete, or deactivate Your information by signing into Your account.
 We will respond to Your request within a reasonable timeframe.

 You may update or close/delete Your account at any time.
 When a member is signed in, a prominent link is provided to comprehensive account settings including options to permanently delete their account and to opt in or out of email newsletters.
 Deleting Your account will also remove any personally identifiable information connected with this account.